The Patient Perspective: Do Patients Find Pharmaceutical Ads Relevant?

 Patients’ Attitudes Toward Pharmaceutical Ads

-Considering the overwhelming amount of advertisements that consumers see each day, the chances of all ads being relevant to one single consumer are slim to none.
+Considering the overwhelming number of advertisements consumers see daily, the chances of all ads being relevant to one single consumer are slim to none.
 That had us wondering about the effectiveness of pharmaceutical advertising in reaching the right patients — and evaluating that effectiveness through the patient lens.

 Our continuation of that research discovered that only one in three respondents (36%) say pharmaceutical ads make them feel better informed when discussing treatment options with their doctor.
-This means that 64% of respondents could benefit from more personalized, timely, and informative ads, presenting an undeniable opportunity for more targeted and relevant advertising.
+This means that 64% of respondents could benefit from more personalized, timely, and informative ads, presenting a clear opportunity for more targeted and relevant advertising.

 Making Ads Memorable and Actionable

-With a variety of different screens and an abundance of content all competing for consumers’ attention, ads need to stand out, or else they’ll be tuned out.
+With various screens and abundant content competing for consumers’ attention, ads need to stand out, or else they’ll be tuned out.
 For patients to find pharmaceutical ads memorable, they first need to be relevant; 51% said ads are more memorable when they are relevant to their medical needs and conditions.

 And when ads are memorable, they inspire action.
 After seeing an ad: